-When you click the Start button in the Support Save pane on the web interface of a remote device, the request is sent to the ICX device, which begins to collect the supportsave logs and put them into two files with .tgz extensions.
+When you click the Start button in the Support Save pane on the web interface of a remote device, supportsave sends a request to the ICX device, which begins to collect the supportsave logs and places them into two files with .tgz extensions.
 One of the .tgz files contains the core and log files.
-The second .tgz file contains show command output.
+The other .tgz file contains show command output.
 The files are copied over an HTTPS channel to the download location.